Whoever said humor is subjective has clearly never played the finest comedy games or had hilarious moments in entertaining video games.

 Platforms: Windows, PS4, Xbox One, Nintendo Switch, Linux, Mac, iOS, Android

-Human: Fall Flat is a puzzle platformer with peculiar physics and couch co-op gameplay that has you and your pals navigating obstacle courses.
+Human: Fall Flat is a puzzle platformer with quirky physics and couch co-op gameplay that has you and your friends navigating difficult courses.

-It’s one of those kinds of games that gets better the less coordinated you and your team are, leading to amusing moments and a fair share of headaches.
+It’s one of those kinds of games that gets better the less synchronized you and your team are, leading to entertaining moments and a fair share of headaches.

 Ultimately, it all feels gratifying once your squad manages to reach the end of a level after the umpteenth attempt and join hands to celebrate.